Demon-of-Asgard/Demon-of-Asgard/README.md

 I hold a PhD in Theoretical Physics.
 During the past few years I have been participating in the development of the opensource simulation engine for the phenomenon called neutrino fast flavor conversion.
 We have already publshed the first version which simulate the spatio-temporal eveolution of different angular modes of the above phenomenon.
 Currently I am working as a algorithm/software developer at [Praanatech](https://www.praanatech.com/) where I develop, adapt and test various algorithms for image reconstruction pertainig to company's cutting edge hardwares.

 I am also a strong believer in opensource projects.
 Whenever I find some time I try to create opensource utility programs.
 I wish to develop/contribute to more opensource projects.
-Suggestions for new projects and any positive criticism on my existing prokects are always welcome 😄
+Suggestions for new projects and any positive criticism on my existing projects are always welcome 😄

 ### Summary and salient features of the opensource projects I contributed to: